sivakumar-raj/sivakumar-raj/README.md

 # 👋 **Hi, I’m @Sivakumar Rajendran, you can call me _Siva_**
 - Little curious technical guy with some experience.
-Stepping out and keen to explore.
+Stepping out of comfort zone and keen to explore.
 - 👀 I’m interested in ... _Quite a few_
 - 🌱 I’m currently learning ... _Quite a few_
 - 💞️ I’m looking to collaborate on ... _Quite a few_
 - 📫 How to reach me - You will find _me_

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: You would have guessed by now :smiley:

 <!---
 sivakumar-raj/sivakumar-raj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.